aokihu/quick-struct/README.md

 ### Basic

-You can use `qs` template string function to create a new `JSCStruct` instance.
+You can use `qs` template string function to create a new `QStruct` instance.

 ```javascript
 import { qs } from "quick-struct";